 The Colloquium

-The BU Society of Mathematics Colloquium is a venue for students studying (and interested in) mathematics to give talks on topics of their choice to a general math audience.
-We will have colloquia bi-weekly on Tuesdays at 6:30.
-There will be a 15-minute tea (and snacks) before the talks begin.
-We ask that talks will be in the range of 30-60 minutes, but this is by no means strict (of course don't go too far over/under).
+The Society of Mathematics Colloquium is a venue for students studying (and interested in) mathematics to give talks on topics of their choice to a general math audience.
+We will have colloquia weekly on Mondays at 6:30.
+We ask that talks be in the range of 60 minutes.
 Speakers will be asked to provide notes for their talk typeset in LaTeX to be included in a proceedings-style publication at the end of the semester.

 We ask that topics of talks be accessible to, say, a student who has taken the calculus sequence and seen some linear algebra.
 However, this is not a strict requirement and will consider colloquium talk proposals on a case-by-case basis.
 If you're interested in presenting, please contact Zach in our discord or email him at zzobair@bu.edu.